Origins-Tech/socketssl/README.md

-# socket-wrap
+# Sockets StreamLined
-A wrapper around the python socket library for easier use.
+A wrapper around the python socket library for easy streamlined use.